newlifewj/handow/README.md

 @storyPath {string} path of a story file or directory contain stories
 @workers {integer} number of browser contexts running in parallel
 ```

-The test report is generated and rendered according to configuration after success.

 #### Example